How to answer Arup graduate interview questions

 - questions aiming to gauge your understanding of the industry, as well as your knowledge of general industry trends and how they could affect Arup

 On the tour you have the opportunity to chat with the graduate employee and ask questions about what it’s like to work at Arup.
 Be warned, though: they’ll probably give feedback on what they thought of you.
 Ask questions, but frame them in a positive way.
 A question such as ‘What do you like best about working here?’ will come across more positively than ‘Do you like it here?’, for example.

-How to tackle Arup’s technical problem and exam-style questions
+How do you tackle Arup’s technical problem and exam-style questions?

 These can change each year and will vary according to the role you are interviewing for.
 However, the following will give you an idea of what to expect.